bhavnish97/Deep-Learning-Concepts/README.md

 16. Age and Gender Prediction in an Image using Functional API
 17. Simple RNN Architecture
 18. Inteager Encoding in RNN
+19. Sentiment Analysis using SimpleRNN with Inteager Encoding